Phil Jackson: Chicago Bulls (1987–1998)

-In 1987, Jackson was hired as an assistant coach by the Chicago Bulls under Doug Collins.
+On October 10, 1987, Jackson was hired as an assistant coach by the Chicago Bulls under Doug Collins.
 He was promoted to head coach after Collins was fired in 1989.
 It was around this time that he met Tex Winter and became a devotee of Winter's triangle offense.

 Over nine seasons, Jackson and the Bulls made the playoffs every year and won six championships, winning three straight championships over separate three-year periods.

 After losing to the Detroit Pistons in the 1990 conference finals, Jackson convinced Michael Jordan to adopt Winter's triangle offense in order to counter the Pistons' Jordan Rules defensive strategy, and the Bulls swept the Pistons in the 1991 conference finals, enroute to defeating the Los Angeles Lakers in the NBA Finals.
 Two more championships followed, against the Portland Trail Blazers in 1992 and Phoenix Suns in 1993.
 The "three-peat" was the first since the Boston Celtics won eight titles in a row from 1959 through 1966.
 Jordan's first retirement after the 1992–1993 season marked the end of the first "three-peat".
 In 1994, Jackson's Bulls faced the New York Knicks in the playoffs for the fourth consecutive time (the third straight time that Jackson faced off against Pat Riley who had been Knicks head coach since the 1991-92 season); this time the Knicks won in seven games in the conference semi-finals.
 The physical defense of the Knicks against the Bulls' superstars Jordan and Scottie Pippen during the 1992 playoffs had led to a feud between Jackson and Riley regarding the officiating and the Knicks' rough style of play.

 Although Jordan returned just before the 1995 playoffs, it was not enough to prevent a playoff elimination by the Orlando Magic at the conference semi-finals.
 For 1995-96, the revamped Bulls featured only Jordan and Scottie Pippen as the returning players from the 1991-93 "three-peat", plus the controversial trade for Dennis Rodman.
 Nonetheless, the Bulls set a regular season record of 72-10 before sweeping the Orlando Magic in the Eastern Conference Finals and then winning their fourth title over the Seattle SuperSonics in six games.
 The Bulls won their fifth and sixth titles over the Utah Jazz in 1997 and 1998, respectively, although the 1997-98 roster was aging and plagued by injuries to starters Pippen and Steve Kerr.
 The Bulls also twice defeated the Miami Heat coached by Pat Riley, in 1996 first round playoffs and 1997 Eastern Conference Finals, en route to their championship wins.
 In the 1998 Eastern Conference Finals, the Bulls needed seven games to overcome the Indiana Pacers led by first-year head coach Larry Bird.